ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 * **Custom a custom threshold index** gives the user the option to create their own index based on the number of days crossing a specified threshold for daily maximum temperature (TX), minimum temperature (TN), daily average temperature (TM), diurnal temperature range (DTR) or precipitation (PR).
 To calculate a custom index, the user must select one of these variables, an operator (<,<=,>,>=) and a threshold constant.
 For example, selecting TX, the ‘>=’ operator and specifying ‘40’ as a threshold will calculate the number of days where TX is greater than or equal to 40°C, for each year and month.
 Climpact will output this index as *TXge40*.
 Operators are abbreviated in text with lt, le, gt and ge for <, <=, > and >=, respectively.

 Once the above input boxes have been reviewed and changed where necessary, select the orange *Calculate Indices* button.
 Calculating the indices normally takes 1 - 2 minutes.
 Once this is done a blue text box will appear on the right with a link to the created files.
-Users may have to scroll down the screen to see this box (see screenshot below).
-Preview plots will also be shown on the web page.
+The settings panel will also be collapsed and preview plots will be shown on the web page.
 See [section 6](#outputstation) for a description of the output files.
+If you wish to change any of the settings and calculate the indices again, simply click the grey Settings bar to un-collapse the settings panel.

 <img src="images/calculate_tab2.jpg" alt="drawing" width="1000" height="540"/>

-**This is the final step in calculating the Climpact indices.** However, if the user has sector data in the [appropriate format](#appendixb) then they can select the blue "Next" button or tab 4 at the top of the screen to compare the calculated indices to their sector data.
+**This is the final step in calculating the Climpact indices.** However, if the user has sector data in the [appropriate format](#appendixb) then they can select the blue "Next" button or the *4.
+Compare* tab at the top of the screen, both of which will bring you to tab 4.

 ### 4.5 Sector Data Correlation